Se habla español

 Biting Edges and Sipes: Maximizing Grip on Icy Surfaces

-Snow tires also feature biting edges and high sipe densities, crucial in griping icy surfaces.
+Snow tires also feature biting edges and high sipe densities, which are crucial for gripping icy surfaces.
 Sipes are the tiny slits in the tread that serve to enhance the handling of winter tires by providing additional traction when driving on slippery roads.

 Feature Description Benefit